-My current research focuses critical data literacy and citizen engagement with data.
-I have be awarded the 2017 University of Brighton Research & Enterprise Excellence Award for ECRs.
-Thought my projects, I combine media analysis approaches with ethnographic methods, and seek to produce critical and responsible research about the digital transformations of our social worlds.
+My current research focuses critical data literacies and citizen engagement with data.
+I have been awarded the 2017 University of Brighton Research & Enterprise Excellence Award for Early Career Researchers (ECRs) and am currently the ECR Ambassador of the University of Brighton.
+Through my projects, I combine media analysis approaches with ethnographic methods, and seek to produce critical and responsible research about the digital transformations of our social worlds.

 In May 2015 I completed research that I started as Postdoctoral Fellow in 2013 (based at the University of Sussex) on the project EPINET Integrated Assessment of Societal Impacts of Emerging Science and Technology from within Epistemic Networks (FP7-SCIENCE-IN-SOCIETY-2012– European Commission.
 Collaborative project).
 This was a media analysis of three emerging technologies – smart grids, wearable sensors and in-vitro meat.
 The project overall exploreed new ways for bringing methodologies of studying emerging technologies into concert with each other, as well as with the concerns of innovators, policy makers and citizens.

 Before joining the University of Brighton in 2015 I was at Lancaster University, Sociology Department as Lecturer in Media.
 I was Visiting Scholar at the Science and Justice Research Center, University of California Santa Cruz, and during my residence in 2014 I examined practices of data sharing and algorithmic living (Tracking biodata: sharing and ownership, funded byRCUK Digital Economy NEMODE, Research secondment grant).

-As a postdoc between 2012-2014), I worked in the projects:
+As a postdoc between 2012-2014, I worked in the projects:

 – The one-year network project Susnet – Sustaining networked knowledge: expertise, feminist media production, art and activism, funded by the Digital Economy ‘Communities and Culture’ Network+ (Research Co-Investigator, University of Sussex).
 The network brought together feminist cultural production, art and activist practices and enables exchanges between different researchers, activists, artists and dimensions of community.
 It aimed to produce a sustainable co-created platform for critical and creative conversations about digital engagement.
 The project led to the a special issue on Digital Media Praxis, Ada: Journal of Gender, New Media, and Technology (Issue 5, July 2014).